3R Waste

 -

-How to separate and dispose of laboratory wastes (Kurokami, Oe)
+How to separate and dispose of laboratory waste (Kurokami, Oe)

 -

-How to separate and dispose of laboratory wastes (Honjo)
+How to separate and dispose of laboratory waste (Honjo)

 -